openrails/openrails/Docs/Contributing.md

 ### Refactoring process

 If you'd like to refactor the existing code you can get started immediately, but please have a look at our [architecture requirements](#architecture-requirements).
-We welcome architectural discussions on our [forum](http://www.elvastower.com/forums/index.php?/forum/256-developing-features/).
+We welcome architectural discussions in [our Developing Features forum on Elvas Tower](https://www.elvastower.com/forums/index.php?/forum/256-developing-features/).

 There are no additional requirements for the pull request.